He is without a doubt one of the greatest and best-known bassists in Metal and he also a songwriter with supreme grace.

-Exactly three years after the formation of the first lineup, on December 31, 1978, "Iron Maiden" will release it's first recording known as "Soundhouse Tapes".
-At this point the band included Steve Harris on bass, Dave Murray and Paul Cairns on guitar, Doug Sampson as drummer and Paul Di'Anno as singer.
+Exactly three years after the formation of the first lineup, on December 31, 1978, "Iron Maiden" will release its first recording known as "Soundhouse Tapes".
+At this point the band included Steve Harris on bass, Dave Murray and Paul Cairns on guitar, Doug Sampson as a drummer and Paul Di'Anno as a singer.

-Before being signed by EMI in 1979, Harris worked as a architectural draughtsman for a firm in the East End of London.
+Before being signed by EMI in 1979, Harris worked as an architectural draughtsman for a firm in the East End of London.
 Later he even served as a street sweeper.

 Harris has a very unique unit style.
 He is considered one of the best and most influential bass players in the metal world and is also the one who is identified with the "galloping" style he manages to produce through playing with his fingers and without a pick, a style familiar to us from songs like "The Trooper" and "Run To The Hills".

 In addition to being a bassist, Harris also plays keyboards in some of the band's songs and also sings background vocals.